no-0-name/netflix-react-clone/README.md

 # Netflix Clone

-This is a project that allows you to create a Netflix clone using React, Tailwind CSS, Firebase, and IMDB API.
+This is a project that allows you to create a Netflix clone using React, Tailwind CSS, Firebase, and TMDB API.
 The project also supports user authentication and saving favorite movies in the Firebase database.

 ![netflix-clone-photo](https://github.com/no-0-name/netflix-react-clone/blob/main/netflix-clone-photo.png)